 PROVIDER agrees that CONSUMERs will be protected from rights violations while receiving services under this contract.

-PROVIDER agrees to assume responsibility for the administration, quality of care, treatment services, and protective services for all consumers admitted for care.
+PROVIDER agrees to assume responsibility for the administration, quality of care, treatment services, and protective services for all CONSUMERS admitted for care.
 The term “protective services” as used in this paragraph means reporting and referral services required by the PROVIDER under the adult abuse reporting requirements pursuant to Michigan’s Social Welfare Act, being MCL 400.11 et seq. , or the Child Protection Law, Act 238 of the Public Acts of 1975, as amended, being MCL 722.621 et seq.

 PROVIDER agrees to maintain the confidentiality of information regarding CONSUMERs in compliance with Sections 748 and 750 of the MHC.